Embrace Melanin — the science, beauty and power of your skin | Mela by Giddymoose

 The Three Types of Melanin

-- Eumelanin — The most common type.
+• Eumelanin — The most common type.
 It produces dark colours including black and brown in skin and hair, and provides the strongest protection against UV radiation.
-People with higher concentrations of eumelanin carry extraordinary natural sun protection — that's not just beautiful, that's powerful.
+People with higher concentrations of eumelanin carry extraordinary natural sun protection — that is not just beautiful, that is powerful.

-- Pheomelanin — Responsible for lighter colours: the red and yellow hues seen in lighter hair and skin tones.
-Pheomelanin is less effective at protecting against UV radiation than eumelanin, which is why people with lighter colouring need to be more careful in the sun.
+• Pheomelanin — Responsible for lighter colours: the red and yellow hues seen in lighter hair and skin tones.
+Pheomelanin is less effective at protecting against UV radiation than eumelanin.

-- Neuromelanin — Found in the brain rather than the skin.
-It doesn't contribute to external pigmentation in hair or skin, but plays an important role in the functioning of neurons.
-A fascinating reminder that melanin is woven into the very fabric of who we are — inside and out.
+• Neuromelanin — Found in the brain rather than the skin.
+It plays an important role in the functioning of neurons — a reminder that melanin is woven into the very fabric of who we are, inside and out.

 The ratio and amount of eumelanin and pheomelanin, determined by your genes, creates the unique, unrepeatable colour that is yours.